DynamicsAndNeuralSystems/OverlappingCommunityDetection/README.md

 * `isBenchmark` -	0 for no benchmark, 1 for benchmark. *Default is 0*
 * `benchFileName` - String name of the text file within which the benchmark communities are defined

-This function also saves the Final structure as a file called `Computation_Result.mat`.
-This file will be accessed by the Visualisation code.
+Results are saved to `Computation_Result.mat`, which can be visualized using code in the Visualization module.

-### File structure
+### Structure

-These files are organised as such:

-Within the `Computation_Module`, there are many directories.
-Most of these are names of methods currently implemented.
+Each community detection method has its own directory within the `Computation_Module` directory.
-Within these directories, there are 3 files -
+Each directory, `MethodName`, contains 3 files -

 * `call_[MethodName]` - This function is called by the overarching `computation.m` function.
 It simplifies the entire process down to one line.
 * `run_[MethodName]` - This function is called to do the actual calculations; running the algorithm and spitting out its output (Note: If calculations need to be hard coded to specific directories, this is done within this `.m` file.
 For examples, view `run_Gopalan`).
 * `process_[MethodName]` - Called after running the algorithm, as this function will take the algorithm output and convert it to the universal matrix format, explained below.

-Apart from these directories, there are two others called `Conversions` and `SourceCode`.

-* `Conversions` is a directory that holds the `.m` files that convert any of the 3 types of inputs into other types.
-This directory should not be changed, unless there is a different type of input that is not adjacency matrix, undirected list or directed list.
-* `SourceCode` is the directory where all the algorithms are stored within their own folder.

-Finally, the main overarching function, `Computation`.
-This function is the one to call (as seen above) when the computation of algorithms is needed.
+In addition, source code for each algorithm is in a directory in the `SourceCode` directory.
+And scripts for converting between the three types of inputs are in `Conversions`.

-### Algorithm Output ###
+### Algorithm Output

 After the `process_[Method]` function is run, the output should be in a matrix format, where each row is a node, and each column is a community.